Minnie Iverson Wood

 1908 - 2008

-Wood was born in Maine and attended Pine Tree Academy.
-A 1928 BA graduate in foreign languages and voice from Washington Missionary College, now Washington Adventist University, she completed a master's degree at Catholic University of America and did additional graduate study at Indiana and Michigan State universities and at the University of Michigan.
+Minnie was born in Falmouth, Maine, on May 26, 1908, one of six children and the youngest daughter of Amanda Rosa Groth and Iver Hansen Iverson, both immigrants from Germany.
+She graduated from Pine Tree Academy in 1924 and four years later graduated from Washington Missionary College, now Washington Adventist University, with a B.A. degree in languages and voice.
+She then completed a master's degree in music from Catholic University in Washington, D.C. and would later do graduate study at Indiana and Michigan State universities and the University of Michigan.

 In the decade following her graduation from WMC, she taught in Latvia for two years, and, following her marriage to Wilton H. Wood, an educator, in 1932, they taught at Indiana Academy for two years and then traveled as missionaries to China, where they served at Far Eastern Academy in Shanghai and later in Hong Kong.